zyanTheKid/CTFs-and-Vulnhub-Reports/README.md

   **Scripting:** Python automation with requests, BeautifulSoup<br>

 🚀 **How to Use**
+  1. Download and Extract the 'Notes and Reports.zip' file.
-  1. Open the Notes and Reports.pdf
+  2. Open the 'Notes and Reports.pdf'
-  2. Browse through categories (picoCTF, VulnHub, OSIRIS Recruit, etc.).
+  3. Browse through categories (picoCTF, VulnHub, OSIRIS Recruit, etc.).
-  3. Try to solve challenges on your own before checking the write-ups.
+  4. Try to solve challenges on your own before checking the write-ups.
-  4. Use the techniques and tools described for your own learning.
+  5. Use the techniques and tools described for your own learning.

 📌 **Disclaimer**<br>
 This repository is strictly for educational purposes.<br>